pranav9629/simpleNumberGuessing/README.md

                                            ********GAME********

-Simply execute this python script and start guessing the game.
+Simply execute this python script and start guessing the number.